ahmedwaleed2002/tasksf5/README.md

 ## 🚀 Features

+- **Interactive Directory Exploration**: Shows main files and folders first, then asks for permission to explore subdirectories
-- **Recursive Directory Exploration**: Automatically explores all subdirectories
+- **Smart Recursive Exploration**: Only explores subdirectories when you want to
 - **File Information Display**: Shows file sizes in bytes
 - **Colorful Output**: Uses chalk for beautiful, color-coded terminal output
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux
 - **Dynamic Input**: Accepts any directory path as a command-line argument
 - **Error Handling**: Gracefully handles non-existent directories
+- **User-Friendly Interface**: Clean, organized output with clear sections

 ## 📦 Installation